Inside Rory Linkletter’s Record‑Breaking Training: Elite Pacing Strategies You Can Use Today

 During the repeats, watch the on‑screen zone indicator; aim to stay within the coloured band that matches your target pace.
 If you drift, adjust effort until you’re back in the right zone – that’s the moment self‑coaching becomes real‑time coaching.

-Happy running – and when you finish this session, you’ll have another data point to add to your personal collection, bringing you one step closer to that trusted pace you’ve been looking for.
+After you cross the finish line, you’ve logged another data point for your personal collection, bringing you closer to that trusted pace you’re searching for.
+Happy running.

 References